 Having read and seen so many of these types of dystopian and apocalyptic stories, I know that nearly every single tale usually reveals some lesson or other: If we don’t adopt nuclear non-proliferation, we’ll destroy each other; If we don’t work together in order to elevate ourselves above our various dimensions of difference, then we will perish; Since this planet is an island in the cosmos, we are all in this together, and until we realize that we are vulnerable to plagues, asteroids, dictators and hostile aliens; If we don’t uphold constitutionally democratic principles and ideologies, we will eventually succumb to imperialism and slavery.
 You get the idea.
 These stories only ever serve as a cautionary tale for what could be, and I believe that is what they were always intended to be.
 But I think we’re allowing them to become more than that.
 I worry that we will forget how we can just as easily dream of a distant future without war, poverty, disease, greed, violence and victimization.
 Personally, I would like to see more of those kinds of stories.
 The irony isn’t lost to me that it finally took a beautiful book like The Hunger Games to help me realize it.

 Shane Lindemoen is an American author, journalist, and an occasional literary critic; he is also the National Affairs Editor of Secret Laboratory.
 Shane is a self-described “poor white boy from the east side who happens to read about politics and stuff.”
-He published his novel, Empire Dirt, in 2008.
-Visit Shane at www.shanelindemoen.com.
+He has a sci-fi novel set for an 8/13/13 release called Artifact, published by Boxfire Press.
+Visit Shane at www.shanelindemoen.org.